AlexandreRozier/Library-Management-System/README.md

-# Library-Managment-System
+# Library-Management-System

 <img src="http://icons.iconarchive.com/icons/paomedia/small-n-flat/128/book-bookmark-icon.png"/>

-This project consists in a **complete library managment system**.
+This project consists in a **complete library management system**.
 It handles via its command-line interface various types of customers, library items, penalties for giving back late the books, and many other points.

 One builds a library by providing the number of rooms, shelves, bookcases and the miscellaneous items populating it.
 Then, a timer runs in background